 The current limits on the exploratory fishery for D. mawsoni in Division 58.4.1 are described in Conservation Measure 41-11.
-Directed fishing did not take place in 2022 as per Conservation Measure 41-11 paragraph 1.
+Directed fishing did not take place in 2024 as per Conservation Measure 41-11 paragraph 1.

 Figure 1: Location of Small Scale Research Units and Research Blocks in Division 58.4.1.
 The fishable depth range (600m-1800m) is highlighted in shades of green.
+Coastlines and ice shelves: UK Polar Data Centre/BAS and Natural Earth.
+Bathymetry: GEBCO.
+Projection: EPSG 6932 (rotated).